-In this article, we’ll show you how to easily add schema markup in WordPress and bring in more free SEO traffic from search engines to your website.
+In this article, we will show you how to easily add schema markup in WordPress and bring in more free SEO traffic from search engines to your website.

-Here is a quick overview of the topics we’ll cover in this article:
+Here is a quick overview of the topics we will cover in this article:

 - How to Add Schema Markup in WordPress

 - Setting Site Wide Schema Markup in WordPress

 - Setting Up Default Schema Markup in WordPress